oliversd/learning-dart/README.md

 # Small projects to learn Dart

-The idea of this projects is to learn Dart by doing.
-The idea is inspired on this article [https://www.jamesbaum.co.uk/blether/projects-to-learn-programming-language/](https://www.jamesbaum.co.uk/blether/projects-to-learn-programming-language/).
+The idea of these projects is to learn Dart by doing.
+The idea is inspired by this article [https://www.jamesbaum.co.uk/blether/projects-to-learn-programming-language/](https://www.jamesbaum.co.uk/blether/projects-to-learn-programming-language/).

 Every folder contains a README text of how to run each example.